mrled/lability-tutorial/02-Simple/index.markdown

 This results in MOF files in the `$env:LabilityConfigurationPath` directory.
 (Note that Lability sets that environment variable when you import the module.)
+Lability will copy each node's MOF file to the node's VHD, and start Powershell DSC to apply the configuration in the compiled MOF file when the VM boots.

 ### Start the lab configuration

 Then, start the lab configuration.

-Note that the `-Credential` parameter to `Start-LabConfiguration` has some possibly surprising behavior - that cmdlet ignores the username in that credential, but sets the local administrator password for _every_ VM in your lab to be the password in the credential.
+Note that the `-Credential` parameter to `Start-LabConfiguration` has some surprising behavior - the username is ignored, but the password is used as the local administrator password for _every_ VM in your lab.

 {% highlight powershell %}
 $adminPassword = Read-Host -AsSecureString -Prompt "Admin password"